Tex Avery: Directing style

 Avery had developed a directing style unlike anything moviegoers had ever seen, a distinct, signature style at Warner Bros.
 Studio, which had breakneck pacing, outlandish, over-the-top acting from his characters, and seemingly nonstop jokes and gags.
 Avery's style of directing encouraged animators to stretch the boundaries of the medium to do things in a cartoon that could not be done in the world of a live-action film.
 An often-quoted line about Avery's cartoons was, "In a cartoon, you can do anything."
 He also performed a great deal of voice work in his cartoons, usually throwaway bits.
 He also occasionally filled in for Bill Thompson as Droopy.

 Personal life and death

 Two days after being fired from Universal in spring 1935, Avery married his girlfriend, Patricia Johnson.
-She was also employed at Universal Studios as an inker.
+She was also employed at Universal as an inker.
 The newlyweds spent a long honeymoon in Oregon, but had to return to Los Angeles when they ran out of money.

 On Tuesday, August 26, 1980, Avery died from gastroesophageal junction adenocarcinoma at St. Joseph's Hospital in Burbank, California, at the age of 72.
 At the time of his death, he was developing a character named "Cave Mouse" for a new Flintstones series.
 According to Chuck Jones, when watching a baseball game with another animator, Avery's last words were, "I don't know where animators go when they die, but I guess there must be a lot of them.
 They could probably use a good director, though."
 He is buried in Forest Lawn Memorial Park, Hollywood Hills.